 Respectable manufacturers will state not only power density figures but also the distance measured.
 Joovv for example, measure their numbers at 6" from the source and publish this on their site.
 Likewise with RedLightMan

 If you are looking for an independent measurement of power levels from the most popular panels, I suggest checking out the article - What Red Light Therapy Panel Has The Highest Power Output?
 Let's Find Out

 More is Not Always Better

-Sure you don't want to purchase a weak RLT device that requires 10 hours of use to get an adequate dose, but you also need to be wary of extremely high powered devices.
-More is not always better, and saturating the body in high powered intense light may not be beneficial to your body.
+Sure you don't want to purchase a weak RLT device that requires ten hours of use to get an adequate dose, but you also need to be wary of extremely high-powered devices.
+More is not always better, and saturating the body in high-powered intense light may not be beneficial to your body.

 Another important thing to note about power density is what you intend on using the light for.
-If you want to heal deep into the body, or use the light to help heal your gums, you want to ensure the power output is high enough to reach the target area (and penetrate cheeks, skin etc).
+If you want to heal deep into the body or use the light to help heal your gums, you want to ensure the power output is high enough to reach the target area (e.g., penetrate cheeks and skin).

-What if the manufacture doesn't reveal the power density number?
+What if the manufacturer doesn't reveal the power density number?

 Don't buy it until you get these figures.
 I recommend emailing them and asking what their power density/irradiance figures are for the device.

 And ask them at what distance these numbers apply.

 If they don't reveal these figures, you have to assume that the device is junk.
 Any manufacturer that believes in their product and understands red light therapy will know that power density is an important figure when making and using red light devices.